 Funding for Undergraduate Research Fellows in the Study of Religion

 Center for the Study of Religion has funds available to support a limited number of junior and senior independent research projects in the study of religion.
 The JP or Senior Thesis must deal with religion in some significant manner, while the focus can be on any religious tradition or aspect of the category of religion.
 Independent projects on religious conflict and reconciliation are funded through a generous gift from the class of 1956.
 Awards vary in amount from $100 to $1000 with $250 (juniors) and $500 (seniors) being average award sizes.
 Students are encouraged to apply to other sources of funding in addition to CSR (e.g. their departments).

-Award recipients will be named "Undergraduate Research Fellows" at Center for the Study of Religion and will be asked to report on their research at a luncheon at the Center.
+Award recipients will be named "Undergraduate Research Fellows" at Center for the Study of Religion and will be asked to report on their research to the Center.
 Fellows will also be invited to participate in other center events relevant to their research.
 Attendance at at least one CSR-sponsored event during the academic year is required.
 Current Undergraduate Research Fellows are listed here.